NuGraph2 with Context-Aware Inputs: Physics-Inspired Improvements in Semantic Segmentation: Methodology

 It should be noted that the cost of adding the extra input features is minimal.
 In the standard NuGraph2, the original four features are first mapped to a vector of size 128 via the encoder.
 This vector is then concatenated with the original four features, resulting in a 132-dimensional vector before message passing occurs.
 Adding the four additional features increases the dimensionality only slightly, from 132 to 136.

-Figure~\ref{fig:featext} demonstrates the classification results obtained by our physics-based extended features.
-It can be seen that both precision and recall metrics are systematically improved compared to the baseline model's results shown in Figure~\ref{fig:baseline}.
-The largest gain is observed for Michel electrons, which initially had the worst performance due to their under-representation in the dataset.
+Figure~\ref{fig:featext} demonstrates the classification results obtained by our physics-based extended features as Precision and Recall matrices.
+Precision is defined as $TP/(TP+FP)$ where $TP$ refers to True Positive and $FP$ to False Positive, and indicates the percentage of particles assigned to class $K$ that actually belongs to $K$.
+On the other hand, recall is defined as $TP/(TP+FN)$ where $FN$ refers to False Negative, and indicates the percentage of particles from class $K$ that were correctly labeled as $K$.
+These metrics can also be referred to as purity and efficiency, respectively.
+Nevertheless, Figure~\ref{fig:featext} shows that both precision and recall metrics are systematically improved when compared to the baseline model's results shown in Figure~\ref{fig:baseline}.
+The largest gain is observed for Michel electrons, which initially had the worst performance due to their underrepresentation in the dataset.
 The additional information carried by the new features enabled the network to better extract relevant signals from the few events containing Michel electrons, thereby improving their recognition.
 An alternative explanation stems from the observation that Michel electrons occupy regions of latent space that overlap with other classes, particularly MIPs.
 The introduction of additional features provides the semantic head with auxiliary information that helps to better disentangle these overlapping regions in the latent representation space.
 Overall, this positive result highlights that incorporating context-aware features, crafted using physics intuition, is an effective strategy for injecting domain knowledge and enhancing the network's performance.